H-Moji-H/mysql-biochar-sales-analysis/README.md

 # Query and Results:

-The SQL query used is saved as project_queries.sql.
+The SQL queries required to create the schema, set it as the active schema, upload individual files into it, and generate the desired results are saved in the file named project_queries.sql.